cornell-brg/pymtl3-mem/BlockingCache/Readme.md

 - Send memory request for refill
 - Cache response invalid
 ##### `M0`: Refill Response
-- Deallocate and clear from MSHR and select mux for type, opaque, address, and data
+- Deallocate from MSHR and select mux for type, opaque, address, and data
-- Write to tag array new valid tag
+- Write new valid tag to tag array
 ##### `M1`: Refill Response
 - New cacherequest can come in
 - Write refilled cacheline data to data array
-- Clear dirty bit
 ##### `M2`: Refill Response
 - Data mux select correct word and cache response valid